edazpotato/edazpotato/README.md

-### Hey there 👋
+## 👋 Hey there

-My name is Edaz and I am a student who's intrested in programming
+I'm Edaz (Edazpotato) and I like coding things.

+Also I usually don't format my code.
+Or implement any optimizations.
+Or make anything original.
+You've been warned.

-- 📫 How to reach me:
+### 📫 How to reach me:

   Email: edazpotato@gmail.com